microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 * This approach is only supported for WPF .NET Framework assemblies.
 * Since registration requires modifying the registry, you need to provide an installer of some sort.

-## Toolbox items from referenced NuGet packages (Visual Studio 15.0 and later)
+## Toolbox items from referenced NuGet packages

 If a NuGet package referenced by a XAML project contains a [tools\VisualStudioToolsManifest.xml file](https://docs.microsoft.com/en-us/nuget/guides/create-ui-controls), Toolbox will show the Toolbox items listed in the manifest.